New estimation methods for extremal bivariate return curves: Introduction

-The second data set contains measured significant wave height (m) and zero up crossing period (s) observations between 1996-2005 obtained from a buoy on the coast of Florida, USA.
-This data set was previously used in a comparison exercise for a risk measure known as a environmental contours \citep{Haselsteiner2019}; such measures also aim to summarise joint extremal behaviour.
-However, unlike return curves, they do not offer an intuitive interpretation in terms of return periods
+As motivating examples, we consider two environmental data sets of practical importance, both of which are illustrated in Figure \ref{fig:env_data}.
+Our objective is to use return curve estimates to derive joint extremal conditions for each data set.
+Both data sets are comprised of metocean variables, which have previously been used in a comparison exercise for a risk measure known as an environmental contour \citep{Haselsteiner2021}; such measures also aim to summarise joint extremal behaviour.
+However, unlike return curves, they do not offer an intuitive interpretation in terms of return periods.

+The first data set contains measured significant wave height (m) and zero up crossing period (s) between 1996-2005 obtained from a buoy on the east coast of Florida, USA.
+The second data set contains 25 years of wind speed (m/s) and significant wave height (m) observations obtained from the hindcast model coastDat $-2$ \citep{Groll2017} for a location in the North Sea near the east coast of the UK.
+These combinations of variables are of particular relevance for the structural reliability of offshore and coastal structures, and bivariate risk measures are commonly used to inform the design basis for such structures \citep{Jonathan2014,Haselsteiner2019,Mackay2020}.
+They therefore provide realistic examples with which to illustrate the utility of return curve estimates.

-The considered variables are of particular relevance for the reliability of offshore structures and contour estimates are commonly used to inform the design basis for such structures.
-Therefore, return curve estimates may again provide useful information about the joint tail behaviour.
-The original data set is comprised of hourly maxima observations, resulting in strong temporal dependence between observations.
-To account for this feature, we restrict attention to daily maxima values.
+Both of the original data sets are comprised of hourly observations, resulting in strong temporal dependence between observations.
+To reduce the temporal dependence while retaining a relevant data set, we restrict attention to daily maxima values.
 Furthermore, we account for seasonal non-stationarity by restricting attention to the months September-March; our analysis suggests the largest wave heights are observed in this interval.
-For the resulting data set, we have $n=2048$ observations.
+This results in $n=2048$ and $n=5306$ observations, respectively, for the measured and hindcast data sets.